Skip to content

 Winner: Crua AER

 While both tents are fantastic at resisting the natural elements in the UK.
-Both tents provide great water resistance as you're bound to run into rain the UK.
+Both tents provide great water resistance, as you're bound to run into rain the UK.
+(And yes, you can use a rooftop tent when it's raining.)

 However, the anti-wind noise design by Crua Outdoors is something we adore as they've really designed it to bury down the hatches when it's windy.
 If you're a light sleeper and have ever experienced that annoying flappy wind sound all through out the night then we definitely recommend the Crua AER for when it really gets choppy outside!